BLUE CORN - A WONDERFUL FOOD FOR THIS CENTURY

 FOOD PRODUCTS MADE OF BLUE CORN

-I have bought whole blue corn kernals via the internet.
-I grind it in a flour mill.
-Then I mix two parts water and one part blue corn flour or meal to make a thick, nourishing blue corn cereal with it by just adding water and cooking it for about 1.5 hours.
+I buy whole blue corn kernals via the internet.
+I grind them up in a flour mill.
+Then I mix two parts water and one part blue corn flour or meal to make a thick, nourishing blue corn cereal.
+The only trick is that it must cook it for about 1.5 hours.

 STORING BLUE CORN